castle/Castle-Auth-Tree-Nodes/README.md

 ### Castle Filter Node

-This node makes a request the Castle's bot detection [Filter API](https://castle.io/filter-api/) to retrieve a policy decision about an action.
+This node makes a request to Castle's bot detection [Filter API](https://castle.io/filter-api/) to retrieve a policy decision about an action.

+You can also check our [API Reference](https://reference.castle.io/#operation/filter) for more details on the Filter API.

 #### Castle Filter Node Configuration